klaywittler/Project1-CUDA-Flocking/README.md

 with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not? </b>

 There was a pretty constant increase in the performance impact from having a coherent grid.
 This was expected since sorting typically becomes worth it as number of look ups increases.
+The n boids constant time look up in particleArrayIndices to find their correct index is removed by a preprocess sorting step.

 * <b>Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say